Virginia to conduct annual statewide tornado drill

-RICHMOND, Va.
-(AP) - State emergency management officials will conduct Virginia’s annual statewide tornado drill next week.
+RICHMOND, VA (AP/WWBT) - State emergency management officials will conduct Virginia’s annual statewide tornado drill on Tuesday morning.

 Local radio stations, TV stations and cable outlets will broadcast the test message via the Emergency Alert System.
 Schools, businesses and other participants should register for the drill with the Virginia Department of Emergency Management.